The end of fundraising as we’ve known it

 Even before the current coronavirus (COVID-19) pandemic, racial strife, economic downturn, and political maelstrom, our industry was changing.
 For many practitioners, we simply sensed that our equilibrium was off and something about our work was uncomfortable and changing.
 We just haven’t had much time to process or analyze what this is.

-But in the past six months, we’ve had plenty of time to think.
-But before I describe one vision of fundraising, development, and philanthropy beyond 2020, let’s start with the trends that were already in motion before this all began.
+But in the past six months, we’ve had plenty of time to think about the end of fundraising as we’ve known it.
+But before I describe one vision of the end of fundraising, development, and philanthropy beyond 2020, let’s start with the trends that were already in motion before this all began.

 People are tired of giving.
 This doesn’t include the intention or desire to give.
 They are tired of the act of giving—the endless solicitations, the poor quality of the solicitations, the unreciprocated gestures of generosity, and the insincerity of the messaging.